dartsatlas/broadcast.dartsatlas.com/guide.md

 4. Match Summary

 Each of these _Scences_ are comprised of one or more Darts Atlas _Sources_, that is, a special webpage that displays one specific component of the match broadcast experience.

+In OBS, each *Source* should be added as a _Browser_.
+This is the easiest way to configure your program template, control sizing, and transition between matches.

 ## Sources